AnushreeRavichandran26/Food-delivery-WebApp/README.md

 # 🍽️ Food Delivery WebApp

-A full-stack web application for online food ordering and delivery management.
-Built with Spring Boot backend and vanilla JavaScript frontend.
+A full-stack web application for online food ordering and delivery management built using Spring Boot and vanilla JavaScript.

 ---